laurentiu-racovcen/bittorrent-protocol-simulation/README.md

 #### `get_file_segment`:
 - Function that generates an "ACK" or "NACK" response message for a requested segment:
-    -   "ACK" - if the requested file segment exists in the client's files
+    -   "ACK" - if the requested file segment exists in the client's files.
-    -   "NACK" - if the requested file segment doesn't exist in the client's files
+    -   "NACK" - if the requested file segment doesn't exist in the client's files.

 #### `send_next_segment_request`:
 - Function that sends a non-received segment request message to a random peer/seed, and then receives the requested segment.